-- Place the engine (equipment) on a level surface. - Close the fuel shut off valve in the equipment. - Remove the carburetor (see Carburetor Removal). - Unscrew the float chamber mounting bolt [A] and take off the float chamber [B] and gasket.
+- Place the engine (equipment) on a level surface. - Close the fuel shut off valve in the equipment. - Drain the fuel in the carburetor completely by unscrewing the drain screw at the bottom of the float chamber. - Remove the carburetor (see Carburetor Removal). - Unscrew the float chamber bolt [A] and take off the float chamber [B].
+Unscrew the solenoid valve, and take off the valve and gasket.
+(Electric Starter Model)